 If you want to receive specific advice on bankruptcy for you, then call our telephone money advisors on 0800 085 0226.
 Debt Support Trust is a registered money advice charity helping people across the UK.
 Alternatively, take the debt test below.

 You can petition for your own bankruptcy or if one of your unsecured creditors is owed at least £750 they can petition for your bankruptcy.
 In April 2009 the Debt Relief Order (DRO) was made available as a new route into bankruptcy.
 The DRO is an easier and cheaper route to become bankrupt but only people who meet the qualifying criteria can enter the solution.
 If you owe less than £20,000, you don't own your own home, have less than £50 disposable income every month and don't have any assets worth more than £1,000 then the DRO could be suitable for you.

-Too often we speak to people at Debt Support Trust where they have entered bankruptcy without seeking professional debt advice.
+Too often we speak to people where they have entered bankruptcy without seeking professional debt advice.
 This can mean that assets, like a house or car, are being sold when they originally believed they would not be considered in the bankruptcy solution.
+Also, there are guidelines on acceptable levels of expenditure and if you have a disposable income you could be asked to pay this into the bankruptcy solution.

 It's for this reason we strongly recommend getting bankruptcy help before proceeding.
-You can receive help from your Citizens Advice Bureau, or call our charity helpline on 0800 085 0226.
+You can receive help from our charity helpline on 0800 085 0226.

 There are some debts which are not included in a bankruptcy.
 For instance, if you owe money to your student loan this cannot be included within your bankruptcy.
 Similarly, if you have any secured debts, these are not included and you should maintain payments to these debts.
 This is typically the case if you have a mortgage on your property with a secured loan too.
 If you are unable to maintain payments to your secured loan then you would risk your property being repossessed.